Table of Contents

 We specialize in custom-engineered glycol systems, pressure vessels, and skid solutions that reflect American craftsmanship.

-Too low concentration risks freezing and corrosion; too high concentration reduces heat transfer efficiency and increases pumping energy.
+Too high: Reduced heat transfer efficiency and higher pumping energy.

 A glycol cooling system circulates a chilled glycol-water mix in a closed loop.